kamrik/GulpTopeka/README.md

 GulpCCA
 =======

-Gulp based template with a HelloWorld Chrome App for mobiles using [cca](https://github.com/MobileChromeApps/mobile-chrome-apps).
+Gulp based sample with a Chrome App for mobiles using [cca](https://github.com/MobileChromeApps/mobile-chrome-apps).
+It builds a Polymer based Topeka app from https://github.com/Polymer/Topeka

 To try: